plumBinng/ng8-ie11/README.md

   - Enzyme
   - Chai

-This project was bootstrapped with [Create React App](https://github.com/facebook/creat
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Additional Features, Ideas and Considerations to Wor